min2ha/ukwa-site/content/target/46172/index.en.md

   "start_date": "2016-10-13T10:00:00Z"
 }

-# Royal Incorporation of Architects in Scotland / RIAS

 Site of an organisation that is the professional body for all chartered architects in Scotland and is the foremost institute in the country dealing with architecture and the built environment.